Anna Chakvetadze: 2009: Out of top 50

 Chakvetadze began her US Open Series campaign at the Stanford Classic where she was unseeded.
 She was defeated in the first round by Maria Kirilenko in three sets.
 The following week, at the L.A.
 Championships, she won her first two matches, against 11th seed Virginie Razzano and Alisa Kleybanova, but then lost convincingly to eighth seed Agnieszka Radwańska in the third round.
 Having won the Cincinnati Open in 2007, Chakvetadze went into the 2009 tournament unseeded; she was defeated in the second round by ninth seed Victoria Azarenka.
 At the Rogers Cup in Toronto, Chakvetadze lost in the first round to Sybille Bammer, after leading 6–3, 4–1.
-Her final tournament before the US Open was the Pilot Pen Tennis in New Haven, where she was the last year finalist.
+Her final tournament before the US Open was the Pilot Pen Tennis in New Haven, where she had been a finalist the previous year.
 She reached her first quarterfinal of the year, defeating Nadia Petrova and Sybille Bammer, all in three sets.
 She then lost in her quarterfinal match to her good friend Elena Vesnina.
 Chakvetadze entered the US Open as an unseeded player for the first time since 2005.
 She defeated Yurika Sema in the first round but then fell in the second round to seventh seed Vera Zvonareva.

 Chakvetadze played her final tournament of the year at the Kremlin Cup in Russia, her home country.
 She was defeated in the first round by Alona Bondarenko.

 Chakvetadze ended the year ranked 70, her lowest ranking in over five years.